thuqinyj16/thuqinyj16.github.io/_pages/about.md

 Education
 ======
 * B.E.
-Electronic Information Science and Technology, Tsinghua University, 2020 (Admitted on basis of performance on national college admission exam (ranking 26/310, 000))
+Electronic Information Science and Technology, Tsinghua University, 2020 (expected)
 * Minor: Center for Statistics, Tsinghua University

 Research and Work Experience
 ======
+What is the future of deep learning?
 While deep neural networks have achieved impressive performance, there are still three main challenges: (1) domain knowledge integration, (2) data insufficiency, and (3) model interpretability.
 Overly replying on computing power and human-created labels is not a good trend for deep learning.
 I believe knowledge-guided NLP is a solution to these challenges.

 * 🌟Executing Data Augmentation with Natural Language Explanations (News: paper accepted by ICLR 2020!)
   * Summer 2019, INK lab, University of Southrn California